Caro8866/OLA-4_Travel-Destinations_pt-2/README.md

 4. Start the server:
    `node scripts/api/server.js`

+5. Start live-server

-5. Open your browser and navigate to: http://127.0.0.1:5500/
+7. Open your browser and navigate to: http://127.0.0.1:5500/

 ## Usage

-- After setting up the project, open your browser and go to http://127.0.0.1:5500/ to view recorded travel destinations.
+- After setting up the project, start live-server, open your browser and go to http://127.0.0.1:5500/ to view recorded travel destinations.
-- To add a new entry, navigate to http://127.0.0.1:5500/add and fill out the form with your travel details.
+- To add a new entry, navigate to http://127.0.0.1:5500/add.html and fill out the form with your travel details.

 ## Contributers